RLKevin/spotify-playlist-riffle/README.md

 # Spotify Playlist Riffle

-A tool to merge and Spotify playlists efficiently.
+A tool to merge Spotify playlists efficiently.
 Perfect for creating an end of year playlist to reflect your (and your friends') listening habits.

 ## Usage